justinmk/vim-dirvish/README.md

 - Sort with `:sort`, filter with `:global`.
 Hit `R` to reload.
 - For complex scripting, `:Shdo!` (with `!`) operates on the local arglist.
 - Add lines to quickfix (`:'<,'>caddb`) and iterate (`:cdo`).
-- `:set ft=dirvish` on any buffer to enable Dirvish features.
-Try this:
+- `:set ft=dirvish` on any buffer to enable Dirvish features:
   ```
   git ls-files | vim +'setf dirvish' -
   ```